Historyon/NeonDashTrail/Readme.md

 Welcome to the development diary of Neon Dash Trail!
 Here, I regularly document progress, challenges, and exciting insights.

-### Version 0.4 – Der Dash (2025-07-07)
+### Version 0.4 – The Dash (2025-07-07)

-- State machine zur einfacheren Erweiterung von Runner-States implementiert
+- Implemented a state machine for easier extension of runner states
-- Runner kann jetzt auf Tastendruck dashen
+- Runner can now dash on key press

 ### Version 0.3 – Erste Levelstrukturen (2025-07-06)